Senzing/postgresql-performance/README.md

 DSRC_RECORD
 ```

 It would be nice to partition LIB_FEAT and OBS_ENT also but they have 2 unique indexes which makes it incompatible with PostgreSQL partitioning.
-Fortunately, I've found that LIB_FEAT and OBS_ENT rarely a vacuum problem and, over time, will become more read heavy.
+Fortunately, I've found that LIB_FEAT and OBS_ENT rarely have a vacuum problem and, over time, will become more read heavy.

 Of course, some queries select records without including the partition key and instead use the secondary indexes.
 This will use more CPU as they broadcast out the request to all partitions but, in my experience, vacuum and other operational issues are for more important than DB CPU.

-In this repository you will find a `partitioning_mods.sql` file for the previously mentioned tables.
+In this repository, you will find a `partitioning_mods.sql` file for the previously mentioned tables.

 ## Governor
 Recommend setting the thresholds to 1.2B/1.5B to allow for more time to vacuum.
 Also, the smaller difference in the values can help prevent the cost of expensive "double vacuum" where a "pause" is needed immediately after the initial vacuum as the XID is not dropped far enough.
-I saw a reduction from 2-4hrs to <1hr in wait time on average by doing this.
+I saw a reduction from 2-4 hours to <1hr in wait time on average by doing this.

-Along with those governor changes, you can make autovacuum be more aggressive and less likely to hit an expensive autovacuum with these settings:
+Along with those governor changes, you can make the autovacuum more aggressive and less likely to hit an expensive autovacuum with these settings:
 ```
 autovacuum_max_workers=16
 autovacuum_vacuum_cost_limit = 10000